As holiday stress fades into the past, Dr. Doni shares health tips for creating stress balance in the New Year.

 Tip #5: Use a structured plan to get you headed in the right direction

 I often find I use the analogy of riding a bicycle when describing the process to patients.
 At first, when implementing new approaches to optimizing your health, it can seem like riding a bike with training wheels.
 And you will probably swerve or even fall, and need to try again.
 For many people having a guided plan can make it all go more smoothly.
-If that sounds like you, you may want to consider following The Hamptons Cleanse, which I designed for that situation specifically.
+If that sounds like you, you may want to consider following one of my Stress Remedy Programs (either the 7-day or 21-day version), which I designed for that situation specifically.
 It includes 7 principles to help you make diet and lifestyle choices that will lead to stress balance.
 You can do it yourself, or you could choose to have me help guide you with daily email tips and a phone consultation.
-Find out all about it here: http://TheHamptonsCleanse.com.

 Now for the FREE Stress Balance e-course:

 To continue learning about how stress has affected your health and what you can do to maintain a state of stress balance in the New Year, sign up for this new 10-day Stress Balance e-course—for FREE!
 You’ll receive an email directly from me every other day for 10 days.
 In those emails you will find questionnaires (straight from The Stress Remedy Book) to help you assess your stress and tools to help you create an individualized plan.

 (You will also receive a subscription to my e-newsletter as a bonus.)